arm61/uravu/README.md

 உறவு

-u-rav-u (from the Tamil for relationship) is a library for fitting, assessing, and optimising analytical relationships using Bayesian methods.
+u-rav-u (from the Tamil for relationship) is a library for fitting, assessing, and optimising the relationship between a model and some data, using Bayesian methods.

 The world of Bayesian modelling can be a confusing place, but uravu makes it easier.
-All you need is a function to describe the analytical relationship between some abscissa (which can be multi-dimensional) and ordinate.
+All you need is a function to describe the analytical relationship and some data that you want to model.
 Other fun things like prior probabilities for your model parameters can be included.

 From just a single function and your data, uravu can help you perform: